baskar-ak/RAG_Chroma_Mistral/README.md

 # RAG Chroma Mistral
-Retrieval for AI with Chroma and Mistral.
+Advanced retrieval for AI with ChromaDB and Mistral LLM with Query Expansion, Cross-encoder Re-ranking and UMAP visualization.

 ![workflow](./images/workflow.png)